RocketRobC/convoluted_maze/README.md

 ![Dijkstra's vs AStar for a maze](assets/dijkstras_vs_astar_maze.png)

-Here it's clear to see the benefit AStar brings when building paths.
-Both algorithms have arrived at the solution but in this example it took Dijkstra's 190 cycles and AStar 155 to get there.
+Here the benefit AStar brings when building paths is clear to see.
+Both algorithms have arrived at the solution but in this example it took Dijkstra's 190 cycles and AStar only 155 to get there.

 In the example above a neighbour is defined as a cell directly above, below, left or right of the current cell.
 This doesn't allow for diagonal movement which would allow corners to be cut creating a shorter path.
 If a neighbour is defined in terms of compass directions N, NE, E, SE, S, SW, W, NW, the path would be able to move around a right angle corner in one move rather than two.